wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

 ##### 57 Offences by poundkeepers

-*   (1) Every poundkeeper is liable to a fine not exceeding $500 who---
+*   (1) Every poundkeeper is liable on conviction to a fine not exceeding $500 who---

     *   (a) illegally impounds or assists or incites any person illegally to impound any stock; or